pingcap/docs-cn/statement-summary-tables.md

 > **Note:**
 >
-> In TiDB, the time unit of fields in statement summary tables is nanosecond (ns), whereas in MySQL the time unit is picosecond (ps).
+> - In TiDB, the time unit of fields in statement summary tables is nanosecond (ns), whereas in MySQL the time unit is picosecond (ps).
+> - Starting from v7.6.0, for clusters with [resource control](/tidb-resource-control.md) enabled, `statements_summary` will be aggregated by resource group, for example, the same statements executed in different resource groups will be collected as different records.

 ## `statements_summary_history`